DylanLRPollock/Monkey-Head-Project/README.md

 # 🐒 Monkey Head Project – HueyOS

 **Author:** Dylan L. R. Pollock
+**Status date:** 05-10-2025

-> **HueyOS** is a prototype robotic AI/OS — a one-person, open-source odyssey that revives legacy hardware, fuses it with modern compute, and binds the result to a living constitution.
-Huey is transparent by design, modular by necessity, and governed—never merely programmed—by the **Cloud Pyramid**.
+> **HueyOS** is a prototype robotic AI/OS that marries retro computing legacies with modern, modular hardware and a living constitutional framework.
+Huey is transparent by design, modular by necessity, and governed—not merely programmed—by the **Cloud Pyramid**.

 ![License](https://img.shields.io/badge/license-GPLv3-blue)
 ![Python](https://img.shields.io/badge/python-3.12–3.13-blue)